utilitywarehouse/k8s-sidecar-injector/docs/deployment.md

 ```
 kubectl create secret generic k8s-sidecar-injector --from-file=examples/tls/${DEPLOYMENT}/${CLUSTER}/sidecar-injector.crt --from-file=examples/tls/${DEPLOYMENT}/${CLUSTER}/sidecar-injector.key --namespace=kube-system
 ```
-5. Create ConfigMaps (or sidecar config files on disk somewhere) so the injector has some sidecars to inject :) [/docs/configmaps.md](/docs/configmaps.md)
+5. Create a ConfigMap containing some config files and mount it in the container so the injector has some sidecars to inject :) [/docs/sidecar-configuration-format.md](/docs/sidecar-configuration-format.md)

 Once you hack the example Kubernetes manifests to work for your deployment, deploy them to your cluster.
 The list of manifests you should deploy are below: